shapelets/khiva/README.md

 ### Branching model

 Our branching model has two permanent branches, **develop** and **master**.
 We aim at using `develop` as the main branch, where all features are merged.
-In this sense, we use the master branch to push the release versions of the TSA library.
+In this sense, we use the master branch to push the release versions of the KHIVA library.

 ### Contribution process